nicksessa/Pied-Piper-II/README.md

 ## Overview

-An eMusic online store which utilizes an MVC layout which calls two external apis (LastFM and YouTube), has hooks into a MySql database and is deployed on Heroku.
+An eMusic online store which utilizes an MVC layout which calls two external APIs (LastFM and YouTube), has hooks into a MySql database and is deployed on Heroku.

 ### Usage